mtlynch/slide-decks/content/nerds-2023/_index.md

 * Come back to the code with fresh eyes
     * Review your code after taking a few hours away
+* Put yourself in reviewer's shoes
+    * Imagine you don't have context as author

 ---

 ### Review your own code first

-* Put yourself in reviewer's shoes
-    * Imagine you don't have context as author
 * Use a diff view
+* You'll overlook changes in your editor

 ---